Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Abstract

 \section{Abstract}

 Fluid antenna systems (FAS) offer remarkable spatial flexibility but face significant challenges in acquiring high-resolution channel state information (CSI), leading to considerable overhead.
-To address this issue, we propose CANet, a robust deep learning model for channel extrapolation in FAS.
+To address this issue, leveraging the inherent spatial continuity of electromagnetic fields, we propose CANet, a robust deep learning model for channel extrapolation in FAS.
 CANet combines context-adaptive modeling with a cross-scale attention mechanism and is built on a ConvNeXt v2 backbone to improve extrapolation accuracy for unobserved antenna ports.
 To further enhance robustness, we introduce a novel spatial amplitude perturbation strategy, inspired by frequency-domain augmentation techniques in image processing.
 This motivates the incorporation of a Fourier-domain loss function, capturing frequency-domain consistency, alongside a spectral structure consistency loss that reinforces learning stability under perturbations.
-Our simulation results demonstrate that CANet outperforms benchmark models across a wide range of signal-to-noise ratio (SNR) levels.
+Our simulation results demonstrate that CANet not only outperforms benchmark models in terms of estimation accuracy across a wide range of signal-to-noise ratio (SNR) levels and carrier frequencies, but also significantly reduces the outage probability with moderate computational complexity.